Home Insurance

 Article image

 Mortgage insurance is designed to financially protect homeowners in case they accidentally miss a mortgage payment.
-It also acts as a safety net for lenders, ensuring that they receive their due payments even if borrowers face financial difficulties.
+It also ensures that lenders receive their due payments even if borrowers face financial difficulties.
 Homeowners who own less than 20% equity in their homes are typically required to obtain mortgage insurance.

 The premiums you pay for mortgage insurance can be deducted, but only if the mortgage is for a home you intend to occupy (not an investment property).
 How much you can deduct depends on your household income: